 My first book is based on life in early submarines and, in particular, the very successful submarine campaign in the Dardanelles, where four submarine VCs were won.
 So successful was the campaign that when the Allies withdrew from the beaches, the Turks had only one week's worth of ammunition left.
 The second novel focuses on the early days of naval intelligence and the Secret Service prior to the outbreak of WW1.
 It is perfectly true that the Admiralty persuaded the Treasury to invest in Persian oil fields to safeguard the navy's oil supplies.
 There was, indeed, a German plot to foment a holy war against the British, but it actually took place after the war had started.
 John Buchan, himself a former MI6 agent, based his novel Greenmantle on these events.

 The plot for my third novel concerns the Royal Naval Air Service and its Armoured Car Division.
 Churchill, as First Lord of the Admiralty, was a great proponent of new technology and quickly latched onto the benefits of naval aviation.
 Whilst the War Office was buying most of its aircraft from a single source, the Royal Aircraft Factory in Farnborough, the RN had the freedom to buy from private contractors considered the best in their class.
 As a result, several types of Sopwith fighter aircraft could be commissioned quickly and the RNAS was called in to protect the RFC's reconnaissance aeroplanes.
 Similarly, the RN had the independence to develop mobile machine gun platforms and armoured fighting vehicles in place of cavalry.
-The third novel.
-The Wings of the Wind, is due to be published in January 2020.
+The Wings of the Wind, was published in January 2020.